klauspost/compress/README.md

  * Uses the faster deflate
  * Uses SSE 4.2 CRC32 calculations.

-Speed increase is up to 3x of the standard library, but usually around 30%.
-Without SSE 4.2, speed is roughly equivalent, but compression should be slightly better.
+Speed increase is up to 3x of the standard library, but usually around 2x.

 This is close to a real world benchmark as you will get.
 A 2.3MB JSON file.
+(NOTE: not up-to-date)

 ```
 benchmark             old ns/op     new ns/op     delta
 BenchmarkGzipL1-4     95212470      59938275      -37.05%